Corporate Licence Terms and Conditions (20210301)

 13.1 Where the supply of Newspapers is specified in the Term Sheet the provisions of this clause 13 shall apply.

-13.2 Unless agreed otherwise, from the Service Start Date, FT shall deliver the Newspapers to the locations set out in Schedule B via the Client’s specified or pre-arranged delivery agent (the “Delivery Agent”).
+13.2 Unless agreed otherwise, from the Service Start Date, FT shall deliver the Newspapers to the locations agreed between the parties in writing (which for these purposes can include by email) via the Client’s specified or pre-arranged delivery agent (the “Delivery Agent”).
 Where the Delivery Agent is appointed by the Client, FT shall be responsible for the cover price of the Newspapers but shall not be responsible for any delivery or other charges of the Delivery Agent.

 13.4 The Client shall ensure that the Delivery Agent is granted sufficient access to the pre-agreed delivery address for the purpose of delivering the Newspapers.